rizinorg/rizin/doc/oo.md

 Radare OO
 =========

-I do realize that Object Orientation sucks, so I tried to do libr API following some sane and basic OO concepts.
+I do realize that Object Orientation sucks, so I tried to do librz API following some sane and basic OO concepts.

   - No inheritance